 Make this your first stop for summer reading.
-Most public libraries will be kicking their summer reading program off soon.
-Head down and get signed up.
-They will often have the chance to get free books or prizes.
-Plus, many local libraries will have story times and other activities during their summer reading program.
+Most public libraries will be kicking their summer reading program in May.
+They will often have the chance to get free books or prizes–even with the strange times in which we live.
+Hopefully, your local library will be open for storytime and other activities.

 Download and print a Reading Journal.
-Read eight books and record them in the journal.
-Once it’s complete, take your journal to your local Barnes and Noble and get a free books.
+Then, read eight books and record the titles in the printed journal.
+Once you’ve read the 8 books, take your journal to your local Barnes and Noble to get a free book.
 It couldn’t be easier.
 You can also find a printable parent’s guide with tips and fun literacy activities.

 5. Half-Price Books Feed Your Brain

 Read for at least 15 minutes each day.
-Record your minutes and once you’ve read 300 minutes, you can turn your completed log in to your local store and earn $5 Half-Price Books Bucks.
-You can also find tips and printable books lists.
+Download their free reading log to record your minutes.
+Once you’ve read 300 minutes, you can turn your completed log into your local HPB store and earn $5 Half-Price Books Bucks.
+You can also find tips and printable book lists.